davidsalib/minvo-unsplash-image-interview/README.md

 ### Hints

+- You are free to search the internet for anything, but not use ChatGPT or other AI tools
-- Use `axios` or `tanQuery` for API calls
+- Use `axios` or `fetch` for API calls
 - Consider pagination or infinite scroll for image results

 ### Bonus Points

 - Add image click to view larger version
-- Implement responsive design
+- Implement responsive mobile design
 - Add debounced search to search when user pauses typing

 ### Getting Started